+4.2.
 Employees who transfer or promote to another position within the City shall be subject to the same three-month introductory period.
 If the employee is terminated during this introductory period, they may be returned to their previous position or transferred to another position they are fully qualified for if such a vacancy exists with the City.
 Department heads or Council may extend the introductory period.

-E. POSITION REQUIREMENTS
+5. POSITION REQUIREMENTS

+5.1.
 Positions requiring specific qualifications, such as certifications or licenses shall detail the requirement(s) in their respective job description.
-This includes positions that require a valid

-Commercial Driver's License.
-In no case shall the City bear the costs associated with the acquisition of a qualification which is a stated condition for hiring.
+This includes positions that require a valid Commercial Driver's License.
+Except when authorized by the City Administrator, in no case shall the City bear the costs associated with the acquisition of a qualification which is a stated condition for hiring.